-We depict this core result in an alternative non-parametric version in Chart 2.
-Since our estimation strategy can be thought of as a difference-in-difference estimation, we divide the industries into two groups (above- and below-median) depending on their labor share.
+We depict this core result in a non-parametric form in Chart 3.
+We divide the industries into two groups (above- and below-median) depending on their labor share.
 Next we estimate for each country the difference in average growth in annual value added between above- and below-median industries.
 We plot this difference against the aid-to-GDP received by each country.
-Chart 2 shows that the difference in growth is negatively related to the aid received by a country, and no single country drives it.
+Chart 3 shows that the difference in growth is negatively related to the aid received by a country, and no single country drives it.